200-I Motorized Rifle Brigade SF completed the rearmament of the modernized T-80BVM

 15 November 2019 13: 22

-In the snow with a hole in the bottom - there was not a door to the cellar cutting through, but several small holes .. - so that water from melted snow did not accumulate in the engine compartment ..
-This was done in tractors and all-terrain vehicles ..
+On the snow with a hole in the bottom - there was no door to the cellar cut there, but several small holes... - so that water from the melted snow would not accumulate in the engine compartment...
+This was done in tractors and all-terrain vehicles...

 1. 0